Eukaryotic DNA Replication Mechanism:

 Figure: Activation of the eukaryotic replicative helicase.
 The isolated Mcm2-7 assembly exists in two forms, a planar, notched ring and a spiral state, with an opening between subunits 2 and 5.
 Binding of the Cdc45 and GINS activators to the side of the ring seal off the opening and stabilize the planar configuration.
 Nucleotide binding tightens the ring, giving rise to two topologically segregated conduits involved in tracking the leading and lagging strands at the replication fork, Alessandro Costa

 First, in G1 phase, MCM hexamers move spirally along the helical grooves of unreplicated DNA, away from ORC, which is required for their loading and orientation.
 Second, in S phase, MCMs become immobilized, so that exactly the same rotary mechanism moves the DNA instead of the MCM proteins.
 This would result in translocation of DNA towards the replication forks.
 As DNA is twisted by fixed MCMs in S phase, it would become unwound at the distant replication fork, which is itself immobilized in fixed clusters.
-The direction of MCM is 3’ -5’, bound to single strand.
+The direction of MCM bound to single strand is 3’-5’.

 PCNA displaces the DNA Pol-a; and the RF-C now facilitates the loading of POL-E on to the iDNA.
-DNA Pol-ε loaded extend as iDNA on leading strand.
+DNA Pol-ε loaded extends iDNA on leading strand.

 Similarly primers laid on lagging strands are extended by PCNA-Pol-d complex.
 RF-C performs the loading of PCNA and Pol-delta every time when they dissociate on lagging strand.
 The replication model is similar to that of prokaryote-‘Trombone model’.